colyseus/docs/docs/migrating/unity-sdk-0.14.5.md

 ### Plugins Folder

 The code no longer lives in the Plugins folder.
-If you're updating your project, you can simply remove all colyseus code from the Plugins folder (before or after the package is imported)
+If you're updating your project, you can simply remove all colyseus code from the Plugins folder (before or after the package is imported).

 ### Server Settings